Thank you for your interest in Obsidian! Please enter your information in the form and we will contact you shortly to schedule a demo.

-Attackers can—and do—bypass Identity Providers (IdPs) like Okta, OneLogin, and Microsoft to access Salesforce directly.
-Salesforce is perhaps any organization’s most mature and integrated app containing highly sensitive data.
-And attackers know it—Salesforce was one of the six most targeted SaaS apps in 2023.
+Attackers are increasingly bypassing Identity Providers (IdPs) like Okta, OneLogin, and Microsoft to gain access to Salesforce.
+In fact, in 2023, Salesforce was one of the six most targeted SaaS applications.

-Protecting your core business operations and data requires hardening your SaaS posture and closing this loophole quickly; Obsidian Security research predicts this method will be a popular attack vector in 2024.
+Protecting your core business operations and data requires hardening your SaaS posture and closing this loophole quickly.
+We expect this to be a popular attack vector in 2024.

-Organizations are smartly placing business-critical applications behind IdPs and SSO.
+Organizations are increasingly placing-critical applications behind IdPs and SSO.
 This creates a central point of entry to manage SaaS provisioning, life-cycle, and security.
-Additionally, investments in strong MFA solutions ensure these authentication mechanisms are robust against attackers.
+Moreover, investments in strong MFA solutions ensure these authentication mechanisms are robust against attackers.

 However, this is not the full story.
-Obsidian Security found that:
+Our security research team found that:

 Just enabling users to be federated through the IdP does not prevent employees—or attackers—from logging-in locally to Salesforce or other SaaS platforms using their username and password.
 Disabling this configuration often requires additional steps.